NattyZepko/Portfolio/aboutme.md

 * I love physics.
 Like, astrophysics.
 Dark holes, Gravitational Lensing, and stuff like that.
 * I play Genshin Impact, Minecraft, Danganronpa, UNS4, and other games.
 * I collect weird trinkets, physics toys, and puzzle gadgets.
-* I really like kids (in the wholesome, fun‑uncle way).
 * And animals.
 All of them.
 Cats, dogs, moose, goldfish...

 ---